Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Characterization Marches On: In the first season she was a lot more of a Satellite Character to Helga, to the point of more or less being her shadow and not having much character herself.
 Later seasons fleshed out her personality more and made her less of a "minion" type.

-- Child Prodigy: Getting straight A's in all subjects in school at age 9 makes her this.
-She was even skipped ahead two grades in "Phoebe Skips", only for her to return to the fourth grade after she realizes that the older kids are only using her.
+- Child Prodigy: She was even skipped ahead two grades in "Phoebe Skips", only for her to return to the fourth grade after she realizes that the older kids are only using her.

 - Chromatic Arrangement: Blue to Helga's Pink and Lila's Green.